 Now the tough part.
 Most people don’t love to just give you their email addresses.
 I wake up in the morning with 50 or 60 new emails.
 It’s crazy how many places I’ve opted into emails for.
 When you place an opt-in on your Facebook page or your website, you’re going to gather a few emails, but it might not be as many emails as you’d like.
 What you need to do is create something that you can exchange for someone’s email address.
 We call this a lead magnet or freemium.
 Give something away to your customers in exchange for that email address.
-If you can’t think of any opt-in ideas, hop over to the KRose Marketing Group and ask me for ideas.
+If you can’t think of any opt-in ideas, hop over to the KRose Marketing Facebook page for help.
 We can even create a poll and ask your customers what they would find value in.
 The best way to start is with a downloadable PDF.
 We can create a downloadable PDF that your customers can get in exchange for your email address.

 In order utilize an opt-in, you have to have a landing page.
 We use Leadpages to give away our free information in exchange for email addresses.
 An opt-in page can also be created on most websites.
 For example, let’s say you have a freebie for “5 Ways to Hydrate After the Gym,” you need a lead page for people to fill out their information to receive the downloadable PDF.
 All of this is automated, so figure out your system, set it up and let it do the rest of the work.